 Lateral buckling initiation mattresses, used to control the flex and movement of a pipeline on the seabed, may be installed in at least three locations along the pipeline route where the route is within NT/RL5.
 Mattresses may have an overall seabed footprint of approximately 42 m2 at each location with a further 140 m2 at each location where scour protection is used.
-Seabed disturbance footprint estimate provided in Table 3-6. ( $42 \times 3 =$ 126m2.
-Additional 140 x 3 = 420m2.
+Seabed disturbance footprint estimate provided in Table 3-6.
+(42 x 3 = 126m2.
+Additional $140 \times 3 = 420m2$ .
 Total = 546m2.).
 EP does not indicate lateral buckling initiation mattresses outside of NT/RL5 - limited potential to impact turtles or turtle habitat under those circumstances

 The gas export pipeline needs to cross the existing northwest cable system that is located nominally at KP257.3.
 This is very close to the BU tie in point.
 This requires nominally three concrete mattresses with a total footprint of 66 m2 at the crossing.
-At this locaiton activity and impacts may include turtle internesting habitat.
+At this locaiton activity and impacts may include turtle internesting habitat .

 Two PLET foundations will be installed (one foundation for each PLET).
 EP describes one PLET assembly in NT/RL5 and another at the tie-in location on the BU pipeline (Table 3-1, pg20).
 The expected total footprint at each PLET location for the foundation and scour protection is 875 m2 (Total = 1750m2).
 Benthic disturbance will occur at both PLETs.
-S 3.4.4 Span Rectification engineering.
+S 3.4.4 Span Rectification

+It is anticipated that there will be a number of locations along the route that may require pre-lay span correction based on previous geophysical surveys and current engineering.
 Post-lay span correction may also be required following pipeline installation.
 Given methods below, these may result in habitat modification (changing from one type to another (e.g. soft to hard substrate), cause permanent removal or burial.
 They may occur in the AMP and CMA generally.
 Install methods using vessels has potential to disturb turtles, depending on location, timing and duration.